kevliou/stock-screener/README.md

 # Stock Screener

-This project creates a stock screening website built with React and a slim Express backend.
-Users can enter US-exchange listed companies or stock tickers to pull up financial information from multiple financial APIs.
-Multiple APIs were used due to differences in information provided and call rate limits.
+This project creates a stock screening Single Page Application built with React and a slim Express backend.
+The layout is modeled after the Google Finance [website](https://www.google.com/finance/).

+Users can enter US-exchange listed company names or stock tickers to load financial information from multiple financial APIs.
+Multiple APIs were used due to the different type of information provided by each firm and call rate limits.

 A mock up of the site can be found in this [link](https://kevliou.github.io/stock-screener).
 It is deployed on GitHub Pages and Heroku.